medwards14/medwards14/README.md

 ## Hello!

-I'm Mason, a current graduate student at the University of Florida.
+I'm Mason Edwards, a current graduate student at the University of Florida.
 I am actively involved in Quantum information research, specifically quantum characterization.

 <!--
 **medwards14/medwards14** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.